AndrewSH-548/AndrewSH-548/README.md

 ## Howdy! 👋

-- 🎓 3rd year Game Design & Development major.
+- 🎓 4th year Game Design & Development student at RIT.
-- 🔧 Working on two Godot projects this semester.
+- 🔧 Favorite Engine: Godot
 - 🧠 Specializes in web development, game development and organization.
 <!--
 **AndrewSH-548/AndrewSH-548** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.